-In order to graduate, a student must satisfactorily complete the requirements described in A through H below, as well as adhere to all requirements of the University of Colorado Denver | Anschutz Graduate School as defined in the Graduate School Policies and Procedures.
+In order to graduate, a student must satisfactorily complete the requirements described in A. through G. below as well as adhering to all requirements of the AMC Graduate School as defined in the AMC Graduate School Policies and Procedures (link provided above).